- Home

 Please use the form below to get more information about Navarro College.
 A member of our Recruiting staff will be in touch with you shortly.
 We hope to assist you in any way that we can.

-Frequently Asked Questions about the RN-to-BSN Bridge Program
+Frequently Asked Questions about the Registered Nursing to Bachelor of Nursing Bridge (RN-to-BSN Bridge) Program

 Where is the RN-to-BSN Bridge program offered?

-May I apply before taking all the prerequisities?
+May I apply before taking all the prerequisites?

 How are applicants selected for the RN-to-BSN Bridge program?